davew-msft/blockchain-hackathon/labs/SmartContractIdeation/SmartContracts.md

 ![](../../img/vscode6.png)

 * when completed you should see something like this in your explorer pane:

 ![](../../img/sc.png)

 This is our smart contract code template with all of the supporting files.
 Take a minute to familiarize yourself with the contents of the folder.

+* all contracts you create will be in the `contracts` folder.
+* It's always best to make a copy of the `HelloBlockchain.sol` and start new development using that as a template.
+* `migrations` contains the instructions to deploy a smart contract.
+* `truffle-config.js` will have the configurations for your ethereum networks.
+This will minimally contain your local development network and might contain your Azure settings.

 Find your Solidity template contract.
 It's likely called `HelloBlockchain.sol`.
 Open that file in your editor.